MathieuDelcer/MathieuDelcer.github.io/_posts/2024-12-01-Linux_LFCS_study_notes.md

 `sudo ufw deny out on enp0s3 to 8.8.8.8` #Block all outgoing traffic from the network card enp0s3 to 8.8.8.8

 ### Firewalld (CentOS)

+*Firewalld is a service which loads rules into nftables.*

 **Check zones and firewall rules**